artsy/energy-legacy/docs/getting_started.md

 $ make artsy
 ```

+And be sure to set an environment variable of `ARTSY_STAFF_MEMBER` to `true`.

-And if you're setting up as an Open Source contributor, run this:
+If you're setting up as an Open Source contributor, run this:

 ```
 $ make oss
 ```

-Set an environment variable of `ARTSY_STAFF_MEMBER` to `true`.

 Finally open `Artsy Folio.xcworkspace` and hit Command-R to build and run in the
 simulator.